Connected

 I don't know how I thought of the elocution gag.
 It just floated up like a message from a magic 8-ball.
 Still, I thought it a good bit of fruit cake and congratulated myself for thinking of it.

-Again, the action began.
-I was too far away to hear the calls to "Rolling" and "Action."
+The action began.
+I was able to see the people on the dock, but I was too far away to hear the calls to "Rolling" and "Action."

-The previous scene was repeated and everything seemed to be alright until another stormy exchange between the stage manager and director.
-This time it was about Beau's lines.
-It seems his volume control was set too high, as I suspected.
+Only a minute into the scene, a stormy exchange between the stage manager and director.
+It was about Beau's lines.
+It seems his volume control was set too high.

 Not exactly Hamlet.

-The directory apparently decided it would be helpful to give the production crew a short break.
 Beau came over to my table.
 He looked steamed.
-Not actually leaking at the seams but not far from it.
+Not actually leaking at the seams, but not far from it.

 "What'd the director say?"
 I asked.